Modified Savings & Debt sheet to see if you're on track

-In the hidden section on this sheet, it calculates how many paychecks you should expect to get in the current month (monthly = 1, bi-weekly = 2 or 3, and weekly = 4 or 5, depending on how the days fall), as well as queries against the transactions table to get a count of how many paychecks you’ve categorized under the above category this month.
+In the hidden section on this sheet, it calculates how many paychecks you should expect to get in the current month (monthly = 1, Semi-monthly = 2, bi-weekly = 2 or 3, and weekly = 4 or 5 depending on how the days fall), as well as queries against the transactions table to get a count of how many paychecks you’ve categorized under the above category this month.

-I’ve changed two of the formulas on the Savings & Debt sheet to essentially assess the current month’s total that is ‘available’ based on paychecks expected & accrued this month, instead of being a ‘through end-of-month’ balance.
+I’ve changed two of the formulas on the Savings & Debt sheet to look at these two fields, and assess the current month’s total that is ‘available’ based on paychecks expected & accrued this month, instead of being a ‘through end-of-month’ balance.
 The first formula I manipulated was in column AC7 (‘total budget’ under the Savings Categories (through period) section).

 I changed the formula in cell AC7 from: